-Being single brings several big upsides, like having the freedom to spend your time and money on the things that are important to you, and you alone!
-Though getting married is a well-known tax advantage, being single can also come in handy come refund season.
+Being single brings several big upsides, like having the freedom to spend your time and money on the things that are important to you (and you alone)!
+Though getting married is a well-known tax advantage, being single can also come in handy during tax refund season.
 So let’s toast to Galentine’s Day (or any other singles celebration) with these five reasons why it pays to be riding solo at tax time.

-A boyfriend or girlfriend can be claimed as a dependent if they pass some of the same tests used to determine if your child or relative can be claimed as a dependent (You can read about the tests here).
-Each dependent lets you claim a dependent exemption, reducing your taxable income by $4,050 per dependent for 2017.
-Important: due to the new tax reform legislation, this is the last year you will be able to claim this deduction so if you’re supporting your boyfriend or girlfriend don’t miss out on this deduction.
+A boyfriend or girlfriend can be claimed as a dependent if they pass some of the same tests used to determine if your child or relative can be claimed as a dependent and live with you all year (You can read about the tests here).
+Each dependent allows you to claim a credit of $500 for 2018 if they meet the requirements.

 It May Be Easier to Qualify for Educational Tax Credits

-The American Opportunity Tax Credit provides a credit of up to $2,500 per student off of the taxes you owe if you paid for eligible college expenses for yourself, your spouse, or your dependent.
-There’s also the Lifetime Learning Credit, that provides a credit of up to $2,000 per tax return for graduate studies and continuing education, but there are income limitations to both, and a spouse’s income could put you beyond the limit.
+The American Opportunity Tax Credit provides a tax credit of up to $2,500 per student off of the taxes you owe if you paid for eligible college expenses for yourself, your spouse or your dependent.
+There’s also the Lifetime Learning Credit, which provides a credit of up to $2,000 per tax return for qualified education expenses — but there are income limitations to both, and a spouse’s income could put you beyond the limit.

 No “Newlywed Surprise” On Your Taxes